mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The `golint` tool requires some well-known acronyms in names to use the same case for all their letters.
-These includes ASCII, HTML, ID, JSON, URL, and XML.
+These include ASCII, HTML, ID, JSON, URL, and XML.

 ### Comments

 Comments in Go use the same syntax as C.

 Multi-line comments use `/* ... */`.
+These cannot be nested.
-These primarily used for the comment at the top of a package and to temporarily comment out sections of code.
+They are primarily used for the comment at the top of a package and to temporarily comment out sections of code.
-These comments cannot be nested.

 Single-line comments use `// ...`.
-These are used for all other kinds of comments, even those above functions.
+These are used for all other kinds of comments, even those preceding functions.

 A single-line comment should precede each exported declaration.
-These used by the `go doc` and `godoc` tools that generate documentation.
+These used by the `go doc` and `godoc` tools to generate documentation.

 ### Zero Values

 Every type as a "zero value" which is the value it takes on when it is not initialized.
-There are no uninitialized variables.
+This means that all variables have a value.

+The table below mentions "slices".
+These are described in detail in the "Slices" section.
+For now think of a slice as an array with a variable length.
+Arrays in Go have a fixed length.

 | Type                       | Zero Value                                                      |
 | -------------------------- | --------------------------------------------------------------- |